 Xeams will automatically handle incoming reports for DMARC and create a summarized view for the administrator.
 Note that DMARC reports will only be available if

-you publish a DMARC record for you domain.
+you publish a DMARC record for your domain.
 The report provides the following information:

 - Complaint Message Count - Number of emails that were complaint - meaning DMARC was fully aligned.
 Besides the count, you can also see the IP addresses where

 email generated from.

 - Quarantined Message Count - Number of emails that were quarantined by the receiving servers.
 You will only see a number higher than 0 if

 your DMARC record policy is set to quarantine.